-We never recommend that students take more than two to three psychology required courses.
+We never recommend that students take more than two to three psychology required courses per semester.
 This applies to both freshman and transfer students.
 We encourage students to give themselves time to adjust and build their community here at Cal.
 To meet the 13 unit requirement, we recommend that students partake in research, enjoy a DeCal course, or other courses they find interesting.
 If the semester gets busy, students have the option in taking these courses as PNP to allocate their time towards their major requirements.

 For transfer students, in order to qualify for the guaranteed admission, Psych 101 and any remaining prerequisites must be in your first semester schedule.
 Depending on the number of prerequisites left, we encourage that transfer students take up to two upper-division courses.

 For tips on how to build your first semester schedule, please email us at email@example.com or book an appointment with an advisor.

 Do I have to fulfill my American Cultures requirement?